 To be clear, I don't believe that all this embarrassing, school-yard power-play means that Christianity is somehow a failed project.
 I do think it calls into question the first courses of its foundation, but Christianity isn't about Christians.
 It's about Christ.
 That is, if you believe in it.

 I'm not sure whether I believe it or not.
 I do know I can't turn my back on it.
 I want to believe it.

-But if I do, I’m not going to work from this top-down, arrogant frame of mind.
-I’m not going to pretend that the Hebrew Bible doesn’t belong first to the Jews.
-If my choice is to follow Jesus without converting to his religion, Judaism, I’ll hold that in mind.
-I won’t tell myself that I own any share in some other person’s heritage.
+But if I do, I'm not going to work from this top-down, arrogant frame of mind.
+I'm not going to pretend that the Hebrew Bible doesn't belong first to its Jewish descendents.
+If my choice is to join Jesus's disciples without converting to their religion, Judaism, I'll hold that in mind.
+I won't tell myself that I own any share in some other people's heritage.
 Whatever is mine will be so because I belonged to it first, because I loved it, found resonance in it and set my course according to what I found.

 I'm a visitor in these pages, at best a dual citizen, but I will not insult the locals by pretending I'm a native.

 Also, I won't work double-time to argue that the stories are anything other than what they are.
 I will do them the honor of listening to what they say, true or not, uncomfortable or not, acceptable or not.
 I will listen, because you listen to those you love.